j-lechner/RetroPod/README.md

 First, a stack of `Content` is maintained, similar to the `UIViewController` stack managed by a `UINavigationController`:
      - (void)pushContent:(Content *)content animate:(BOOL)a;
      - (void)popContentAnimate:(BOOL)a toRoot:(BOOL)r;
-`PodViewController` is responsible for presenting the right `Controller` based on `Content` subclass passed.
+`PodViewController` is responsible for presenting the right `Controller` based on the `Content` subclass passed.

 Second, it dispatches `ScollWheelView` events (e.g. Prev, Next, etc.) to the currently active controller.

 Third, it creates a `Menu` instance for the main menu with `MenuItems`, which in turn can also contain `Menus`.
-It then pushes a `PodController` responsible for displaying this main menu on the stack.
+It then pushes a `MenuController` responsible for displaying this main menu on the stack.

 Model
 -----